 During his 12-plus years at the NewsHour, he's occupied various roles on the NewsHour's digital team.
 As a reporter, he has reported on national affairs, with a focus on immigration and LGBTQ+ issues, and accountability journalism.
-In 2016, Josh was selected as part of

-Joshua Barajas (continued) Poynter's inaugural class for the Leadership Academy for Diversity in Digital Media.
+In 2016, Barajas was selected as part of Poynter's inaugural class for the Leadership Academy for Diversity in Digital Media.